fpizzuta/p4/README.md

 + There is an html validation warning around using input type of date.
 This is fine in chrome and decided to ignore moving to polyfill.

 ## Notes for instructor
 + I had a heck of a time with relationships.
-I wamted my primary key in Records to be the foreign key for Recordplayers.
+I wanted my primary key in Records to be the foreign key for Recordplayers.
 Turns out you cant be both in eloquent.
 I am happy that i figure out a way around it but i wonder if i missed out on how relationships could help.
 + I have no idea why i named the one table and object recordplayers instead of playerrecords.
 By the time i realized it i was too far in to it and was afraid of breaking everything if i tried to refactor.
 + I really want to do authentication but i just dont have enough time.
 Taking two classes while working full time was insane.
 My login screen is still there but i just bypassed it for now.